 She was portrayed as someone who spilled hot coffee on herself while carelessly cruising down the highway with a coffee cup in her lap.
 However, Liebeck was actually a passenger in a parked car when the 190°F coffee spilled on her lap, according to The New York Times.

-“We knew, before the lawsuit was filed, that the temperature of the water was 190 degrees or so, and the franchise documents required that of the franchisee,” said Kenneth Wagner, the lawyer who represented Liebeck, to the American Museum of Tort Law.
+“We knew, before the lawsuit was filed, that the temperature of the water was 190 degrees or so, and the franchise documents that we obtained had noted such a requirement of the franchisee,” said Kenneth Wagner, the lawyer who represented Liebeck, to the American Museum of Tort Law.
 “Our position was that the product was unreasonably dangerous, and the temperature should have been lower.”

 And despite the late-night talk-show jokes made at her expense, Liebeck’s injuries were far from funny.
 The hot coffee spill resulted in severe burns to her mid-section and lap, requiring multiple expensive operations and skin grafts, according to Mother Jones.

 Furthermore, the iconic case went to court only after Liebeck’s initial complaint—about $20,000 to cover her medical bills—was met with an $800 settlement offer, a slap in the face after the cost of her skin grafts and other procedures.